-The following policies have been adopted by Council in the past and, although legislation does not require ratification or reconsideration on an annual basis, the Area Municipal Treasurers review these policies on an annual basis to ensure they remain relevant and effective.
+The following policies have been adopted by Council in the past and, although legislation does not require ratification or reconsideration on an annual basis, the Area Municipal Treasurers/Finance Group review these policies on an annual basis to ensure they remain relevant and effective.

-In response to this year's review, the Area Municipal Treasurers have identified a minor amendment to each of the policies as described below.
-There have not been any provincial legislative changes from the prior year's review that would require further amendments to these policies.
+In response to this year's review, the Area Municipal Treasurers/Finance Group are not proposing any amendments to these policies and there have not been any provincial legislative changes from the prior year's review that would require further amendments to these policies.

 Financial Hardship Program - By-law No. 5912-2017, being a by-law that provides for deferral of the annual eligible amount for eligible property.
 Amounts deferred under this program are permitted to accrue as long as the person remains eligible until such time as the property is sold, or otherwise transferred, or taxes paid.
-The Area Municipal Treasurers have requested that Schedule "A" to the by-law be amended to remove reference to "Reassessment Year" as the basis of the calculation relies on year over year change in taxes, therefore the Reassessment Year is not relevant.
 Refer to Attachment 1 to review the policy.